Frequently Asked Questions

 How is the prize money distributed?

 Winners will be announced at the evening awards banquet.
 Finalist will receive paperwork on the day of the competition (at check-in).
-Prize checks may be in the name of individuals or companies and will be distributed within a few weeks of the competition.
+Prize checks will be in the name of individuals and will be distributed within a few weeks of the competition.

 Who is Burton D. Morgan?